Remembrance Day is on November 11 and on that day there are ceremonies, parades and other events throughout Vancouver to

 Remembrance Day in Surrey

 - Ceremonies take place at the Cloverdale Cenotaph by the Surrey Museum at 17710 56A Avenue from 9:30 am to 12:30 pm.
 After the official ceremony there is a short procession along 176a Street.
 Also, event activities include “peaceful crafts” for children, opportunities to write postcards to veterans, and the showing of Second World War films in the museum’s theatre.

 - Suggestion: While in Surrey, consider visiting Bear Creek Park to check out the fall colours, or if in the Crescent Beach area go for a stroll along the waterfront or through Elgin Heritage Park.

 Remembrance Day in Vancouver

 Remembrance Day events take place in a number of locations around Vancouver on November 11, including at the Cenotaph at Victory Square downtown and in Stanley Park at the Japanese Canadian War Memorial.

-- The ceremony at the Japanese Canadian Cenotaph in Stanley Park starts at 10:40 am.
+- The ceremony at the Japanese Canadian Cenotaph in Stanley Park starts at around 10:40 am.
 What’s special about this service is that it takes place in Stanley Park which is especially stunning this time of year with its fall colours.

 - Suggestion: While in the downtown area, and especially if at the Japanese Canadian Cenotaph ceremonies, wander around Stanley Park afterwards and enjoy some of the best fall colours in the Lower Mainland.
 Close to the Victory Square ceremonies, in Chinatown, the fall colours are also nice at Dr. Sun Yat-Sen Classical Chinese Garden and, a drive further south, Queen Elizabeth Park and VanDusen Botanical Garden are also beautiful this time of year.